moderneinc/springboot-migration-workshop/docs/moderne-platform/README.md

 3. With the repository group selected, you can go to the [Moderne Marketplace](https://app.moderne.io/marketplace).
 From there, click on
    `Static analysis and remediation`, and finally select `Common static analysis issues`.

-4. Click on the `Mode Details` link.
+4. Click on the `More Details` link.
 From there, you can find what are the different sonarqube rules under the recipe list.
 This is because
    Common static analysis issues is a composition of other recipes.
-You can restrict the ones you want to apply to see the results of a particular recipe.
+You can restrict the ones you want to apply to see the results of a particular recipe, by using [the recipe builder](https://app.moderne.io/recipes/builder).

    ![recipe](assets/sonarqube-recipes.png)
 5. To begin running the recipe, click on the `DRY RUN` button.